Lebanon national football team: 1979–1988: Civil war disruptions

-1993–2004: Post-Civil War and Asian Cup hosts
+1993–2004: Post-war rebuilding and 2000 Asian Cup hosts

-In 1993 Lebanon played their first qualification campaign after the civil war, in the 1994 FIFA World Cup qualifiers, with Adnan Al Sharqi as their coach.
+Lebanon returned to international competition in 1993, entering in the 1994 World Cup qualifiers under coach Adnan Al Sharqi.
 Their gap of 57 years between the date of FIFA affiliation (1936) and their first full World Cup qualifying campaign (1993) was the highest to date; it was surpassed by the Philippines three years later with a gap of 68 years.
-After two wins, two losses, and four draws, Lebanon finished third in their group and were eliminated.
-Under Terry Yorath, the team's first foreign manager since the war, Lebanon began their first post-war campaign to qualify for the 1996 AFC Asian Cup.
+Lebanon finished third in their group with two wins, four draws, and two losses, failing to advance.

+Under Terry Yorath, Lebanon's first post-war foreign manager, the team began their first post-war campaign to qualify for the 1996 Asian Cup.
 Despite winning twice against Turkmenistan and losing only once (at home, against Kuwait), Lebanon were eliminated from the competition with a one-point difference with Kuwait (the group leader).

-Yorath helped Lebanon gain 10 places in the FIFA World Ranking thanks to a 3–3 draw against the Czech Republic and a 1–0 win against Jordan, both friendlies played in February 1997.
-Thanks to their performances, Lebanon were awarded the Asian Team of the Month award in February.
-Lebanon were drawn in a group which included Kuwait and Singapore in the 1998 FIFA World Cup qualifiers, played between April and June 1997.
+Yorath's tenure (1995–1997) saw Lebanon rise 10 places in the FIFA rankings after a 3–3 draw with the Czech Republic and a 1–0 win over Jordan, both friendlies played in February 1997.
+Thanks to their performances, Lebanon were awarded the Asian Team of the Month award.
+Lebanon were drawn in a group which included Kuwait and Singapore in the 1998 World Cup qualifiers, played between April and June 1997.
 Led by Yorath, the Cedars were eliminated with only four points.
-Despite the team's elimination, the Welsh manager was one of the team's most successful managers, winning 13 of 31 official matches during his two-year tenure.
+Despite the team's elimination, the Welsh manager was one of the team's most successful managers, with 15 wins in 31 official matches during his two-year tenure.